Lenty/SLiCAP_python/docs/userguide/schematics.rst

 The **gnet-spice-noqsi** spice netlister should be used for netlist generation.
 SLiCAP has a built-in instruction for netlist generation with lepton-eda and this netlister.

 The spice netlister for lepton-eda can be found in the ``lepton-eda/gnet-spice-noqsi-master/`` folder in the SLiCAP main library path that you have selected during installation.
+An install script is provided.

 For compact node names (important for use in symbolic expressions) you need to reconfigure the default *net name prefix*.